natterstefan/action-next-env/README.md

 npm install
 ```

-Build the typescript and package it for distribution
+Build the package for distribution

 ```bash
 # package the source files